sasi9239sk/chrono-debug/README.md

-# ChronoDebug — Python Time-Travel Debugger (`[C-01] CODE TIME MACHINE`)[cite: 1, 2]
+# ChronoDebug — Python Time-Travel Debugger ([C-01] CODE TIME MACHINE)

-ChronoDebug is a deterministic reverse-debugging tool for Python inspired by tools like `rr`[cite: 1, 2].
+ChronoDebug is a deterministic reverse-debugging tool for Python inspired by tools like `rr`.
 It records scope execution frame-by-frame at every line, allowing developers to step backward and forward in time to inspect past variable states without re-running execution.

 ---